First steps

 4) Contact us for intake guidance

 Intake is by appointment only (not a walk-in facility).
-Email is best; call if the situation is urgent.
+Calling us is best, email if non-emergent or for information only.

 Contact options